18 Mar How to use the Kakebo Budget

 - Unexpected: Stuff that surprised you

-Just to clarify, you only track you’re spending money, the system assumes you have paid your bills.
+Just to clarify, you only track your spending money, the system assumes you have paid your bills.
 This is another reason I like it because it’s not as big of a task to just track your spending money.

 The Tracker Sheets